CubeAPM

 Tech Fit

 Grafana Cloud fits Go teams that value flexibility and open standards.
-It’s best for organizations already using Prometheus or OpenTelemetry Go SDKs and want to visualize data without being tied to a proprietary APM.
+It’s best for organizations that already use Prometheus or OpenTelemetry Go SDKs and want to visualize data without being tied to a proprietary APM.
 It suits mid-sized to enterprise Go deployments where customization and data ownership are priorities.

 6. AppSignal